natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Continue development of the Marketplace and Market section, focusing now on Affiliate Programs
+1. Complete the Marketplace and Market section by developing Management and Administration document
-2. Continue enhancing cross-references between completed sections
+2. Begin planning for the Education and Training section
 3. Update main README and index documents to reflect progress
-4. Plan for the subsequent Growth Components phase
+4. Review existing documents for consistency and quality assurance
-5. Review existing documents for consistency and quality assurance
+5. Plan for the Growth Components phase

 ## Progress Assessment

-The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and Events and Networking sections.
+The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, Events and Networking, and Marketplace and Market sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices